UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Set a calendar reminder before your gas contract expires to avoid automatically rolling over to a higher variable rate plan.

 The most dangerous moment for your wallet is the exact day your contract expires.
-If you do nothing, both Georgia Natural Gas and Gas South will automatically roll your account over to a variable-rate plan.
+If you do nothing, both companies will automatically roll your account over to a variable-rate plan.
 These variable rates are almost always significantly higher than the fixed rate you were previously paying.
-This “renewal shock” is the primary reason for customer complaints across the entire industry.
+We highly recommend setting a digital calendar reminder on your phone for 30 to 45 days before your expiration date so you have ample time to shop for a new rate.

 Illustration comparing large vs community gas brands for stability or flexibility in Georgia.